top of page

 This, of course, wouldn't be possible without the actors embodying their performances with an impressive commitment, and thankfully that's exactly what they do.
 Kim Min-hee is as wonderful as always, bringing so much powerful subtlety into her role.
 It helps balance her uncle's energy.
 This isn't to say that Kwon Hae-hyo was heavy-handed or even less subtle, I just think his character was a lot more willing to put himself in vulnerable situations (especially after a few bottles of soju).
 The supporting cast also did a wonderful job, with Cho Yun-hee bringing a great chemistry to her scenes with the aforementioned actors.
 There are even a group of younger actors who play Sieon's students that do an incredible job in one particularly memorable long take.
 In a film that places so much emphasis on authenticity, these actors do a wonderful job of foregrounding that principle in their performances.

 This sense of raw vulnerability at the core of his work even permeates the visuals.
-There are some shots that looked as if the camera’s ISO setting is very high, causing a lot of digital noise to flood the image.
+There are some shots that look as if the camera’s ISO setting is very high, causing a lot of digital noise to flood the image.
 While this is often seen as something to eschew, Hong proves that it’s a wonderful way of adding texture and a sense of the human touch to each frame.
 This was obviously purposeful, as it doesn’t happen in his other new film, A Traveler’s Needs, and I think it works beautifully.
-Each of these characters carries their own burden, and are trying to balance their artistic passions with personal and professional struggles; and muddying up the image at certain points creates a sense of tone that puts us closer to their perspective, further endearing us to these people.
+Each of these characters carries their own burden, and all are trying to balance their artistic passions with personal and professional struggles; so, muddying up the image at certain points creates a sense of tone that puts us closer to their perspective, further endearing us to these people.
 The music operates similarly, almost sounding filtered in some moments, again avoiding the coldness of cleanliness.
-Alongside these perfect imperfections, Hong also displays his signature camerawork, the tripod often creating a kind of stillness, opening space for a reflective viewing experience.
+Alongside these perfect imperfections, Hong also displays his signature camerawork, the tripod often creating a kind of still tranquility, opening space for a reflective viewing experience.
 Despite its differences from his other films, this is funnily enough a great introduction to the director’s oeuvre.

 I think it’s a beautiful story about dreams and art, and how bourgeois political structures emerge as a system of relations between people.
 It feels very personal, yet also very reflective of the craft and industry.
 It almost feels like yet another turning point in an already storied and fruitful career.
 I’m sure Hong’s already working on his next project, and whatever it is I can’t wait to see it.
 Until then, By the Stream is now in select theaters, and I hope you find a way to see it!
 This is one of the most special movies to release this year.